Information about Hydroxychloroquine

 Q. Can I take ibuprofen while taking Hydroxychloroquine?

-Yes, you can take ibuprofen and Hydroxychloroquine together.
-They do not interfere with working of each other.
+Yes, you may take ibuprofen and HCQS together.
+They do not have any significant interactions and do not interfere with the working of each other.

 Q. What can I expect if I stop taking Hydroxychloroquine?

-If you stop taking Hydroxychloroquine without consulting your doctor, your illness may get worse.
-Therefore, do not stop taking Hydroxychloroquine without consulting your doctor, even if you start feeling better.
+If you stop taking HCQS without consulting your doctor, your illness may get worse.
+Therefore, do not stop taking HCQS without consulting your doctor, even if you start feeling better.

 Q. Do I need to be careful with Hydroxychloroquine if I am a diabetic?

-Yes, you need to be careful while using Hydroxychloroquine if you have diabetes.
-Hydroxychloroquine can lower your blood glucose levels to dangerous levels so much so that you can even lose consciousness.
+Yes, you need to be careful while using HCQS if you have diabetes.
+HCQS can lower your blood glucose levels to dangerous levels so much so that you may even lose consciousness(severe hypoglycemia).
 Keep a regular check on your blood glucose levels and if it starts to fall, contact your doctor immediately.
+Your doctor may alter the doses of your anti-diabetic medications as per your blood glucose levels.

 Q. I am on antacids since a long time, which is necessary for me.
 Can I still take Hydroxychloroquine?

-Yes, you can take Hydroxychloroquine, provided you keep a gap of at least 4 hours between Hydroxychloroquine and antacid.
-If this gap is not maintained, then antacid will interfere with working of Hydroxychloroquine.
-As a result, you will not experience any benefit of Hydroxychloroquine.
+Yes, you can take HCQS, provided you keep a gap of at least 4 hours between HCQS and antacid.
+If this gap is not maintained, then the antacid may interfere with the absorption or working of HCQS.
+As a result, you may not experience the full benefits of HCQS.